-Pursuant to the requirements of the Securities Act of 1933, this amendment no. 1 to the registration statement has been signed below by the following persons in the capacities indicated as of June 18, 2002.
+Pursuant to the requirements of the Securities Act of 1933, this amendment no. 2 to the registration statement has been signed below by the following persons in the capacities indicated as of July 10, 2002.

-SIGNATURES TITLE

-Chairman of the Board of Directors,

-President, Chief Executive

-Officer and Thomas A.

-Waltermire Director (Principal Executive Officer)

-/s/ W. DAVID WILSON Vice

-President and Chief Financial

-Officer

-- (Principal Financial

-Officer) W. David Wilson

-Corporate Controller and Assistant

-Treasurer

-(Principal Accounting Officer) Gregory P.

-Smith Director -

-Douglas Campbell Director -
+TITLE ----Chairman of the Board of Directors, --------President, Chief Executive Officer and Thomas Α. Waltermire Director (Principal Executive Officer) Vice President and Chief Financial Officer ------------(Principal Financial Officer) W. David Wilson Corporate Controller and Assistant

+---Treasurer